cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 If there is no DID entry on the ledger with the specified DID (`DID.id`), it is considered as a creation request for a new DID.

 If there is a DID entry on the ledger with the specified DID (`DID.id`), then this considered a request for updating an existing DID.
+For updating `versionId` from `WriteRequest.metadata` should be filled by a transaction hash of the previous DIDDoc version.

 **Note**: The field `signatures`(from `WriteRequest`) must contain signatures from all old controllers and all new controllers.